-* Disclaimer: These case results do not constitute a guarantee, warranty, or prediction regarding the outcome of your legal matter.*
+* Disclaimer: These case results do not constitute a guarantee, warranty or prediction regarding the outcome of your legal matter.*

 False Imprisonment – Sexual Battery – Indecent Exposure – DISMISSAL

 My client was accused of exposing his penis to his neighbor and then grabbing her buttocks.
 It was further alleged that he grabbed a hold of her and then prevented her from going back into her apartment while he was making sexual advances to her.
 My client denied that he did any such thing.
-We got an investigator on this case, investigated the complainants background and set this case for trial.
+We got an investigator in this case, investigated the complainant’s background and set this case for trial.
 Day of trial dismissal by the prosecution.

 DUI Alcohol & Drugs – DISMISSAL